jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 During the past few years of consuming (mostly digital) content, I've noticed a few patterns:

-- The less friction in the medium, the more engaged I am in the content
+- The less friction between me and the medium, the more engaged I am with the content

 - Insights can be found in a 400-page book as well as a 40-minute podcast

 - Notes and subsequent review are essential for long-term retention

-- Other people's recommendations are as good, if not better, than algorithms
+- Recommendations from other people are as good, if not better, than algorithms

 It feels like our digital environment today is far too fragmented and non-interoperable; usually because of arcane copyright law or profit-seeking - or both.
 I'm excited for the world where knowledge is easier to discover, understand, retain, and share.